Sometimes your best and fastest buyer calls you BOSS. Is your HVAC business buyer on your payroll already?

 When I have the initial confidential meeting with an HVAC business owner about selling their business, I ask them a few questions about their reasons for selling, revenues, and significant expenses.
-Eventually, I’ll ask if there is anyone you think could be interested in buying your business, a key employee perhaps?
+Then, I ask if there is anyone that may be interested in buying your business?
+A key employee perhaps?

 The questions usually spark some thought and cause owners to sit back in their chairs and take a deep breath.
 Almost always their mind drifts to think of competitors and industry partners.
 But one of their employees?
 Hmmm.